vpaliy/Music-App/README.md

 - view playlists, users, tracks
 - invite friends (thanks to `Firebase Invites`)
 - browse your listening history
+- download music

 # How to use? #
 - clone repository using `git clone https://github.com/vpaliy/Melophile.git`
 - obtain a `client_id`, `client_secret` key by registering [here](https://developers.soundcloud.com/docs/api/reference).
+- if you can not understard please check video in our official website that is [here] [SoundCloud API](https://soundcloud.com/stream).

 # Check it out #